phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

 In the following, we call this directory the _(project) root directory_.
 If not stated otherwise, files are created and edited in the project root directory.

-Next, create the module structure for our project:
+Next, we create the module structure for our project:

 ```shellsession
 $ mkdir Playground